Sea Scouts wear the following uniform when they are meeting at the Lilac Grove HQ, or when attending official events.

 The following guide will help you to put all the various badges in the right place.

-We all wear the 2nd Beeston necker, which is black with a yellow edge.
+We all wear the 2nd Beeston necker, which is black with a gold edge.

 Sea Scout neckers are worn in a different style to those of other scouts.
 The following guide illustrates how to prepare and wear a Sea Scout necker.